luizperes/studium/README.md

 ## About the Project

-Studium is a game engine for 2D games, based on everything I've learned so far about game development, while developing other engines.
+Studium is a game engine for 2D games, based on everything I've learned so far about game development while developing using other engines.
-This engine is being designed to be used by me for a long period of time, be it professionally or for quick sketches.
+This engine has been designed to be used by me for a long time, that being professionally or for quick sketches.
-While this may seem ambitions, I do believe that, if one could take the time needed studying good programming patterns and being extra careful while building its own game engine, it is possible to build something robust and easy to hack into, if new features are needed.
+While this may seem ambitious, I do believe that, if one could take the time needed studying good programming patterns and being extra careful while building their own game engine, it is possible to build something robust and easy to hack into, in case new features are needed.
-Though this engine really is supposed to be monolithic, the coding structure and documentation should provide easier means to debug issues and add new features.
+Though this engine really is supposed to be monolithic, the coding structure and documentation should provide better means to debug issues and add new features.

-Most of the design, documentation and coding principles applied here remount back to my brief and ongoing experience with the Rust language, so even though I opted to write this engine in C++, these principles help make the code easy to read by programmers of any level.
+Most of the design, documentation and coding principles applied here remount back to my brief and ongoing experience with the Rust language, so even though I opted to write this engine in C++, I believe that the Rust principles help make the code easier to read by programmers of different levels.

-Studium tries to use a modern C++ while still remaining as close as possible to C itself, without breaking coding consistency.
-That means trying to avoid an overuse of object-oriented programming and STL, though it is not a forbidden resource to use, since the game programming industry favors C++ anyway.
+Studium tries to use modern C++ while still remaining as close as possible to C itself, without breaking coding consistency.
+That means trying to avoid an overuse of object-oriented programming and STL, though they are not forbidden resources to use, since the game programming industry favors C++ anyways.
 Despite that, this engine is primarily developed for Linux systems, so that's where it should be running first.
 However, other operational systems are not excluded from the equation; favoring cross-platform libraries is a must.

-The exceeding engine features are also supposed to be kept optional on compilation, though it is best if the engine is used at its full potential.
+The exceeding engine features are also supposed to be kept optional on compilation, however, the best is that the engine is used at its full potential.

 ## Getting Started